survivejs/webpack-book/manuscript/developing/02_development_server.md

 T> [The official documentation](https://webpack.js.org/configuration/dev-server/) covers more options.

-{pagebreak}

 ## Development plugins

 The webpack plugin ecosystem is diverse, and there are a lot of plugins that can help specifically with development:

 - [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) can be handy when you are developing on mixed environments.
 For example, Windows, Linux, and MacOS have different expectations when it comes to path naming.
-- [npm-install-webpack-plugin](https://www.npmjs.com/package/npm-install-webpack-plugin) allows webpack to install and wire the installed packages with your _package.json_ as you import new ones to your project.
+- [npm-install-webpack-plugin](https://www.npmjs.com/package/npm-install-webpack-plugin) allows webpack to install and wire the installed packages with your `package.json` as you import new ones to your project.
 - [react-dev-utils](https://www.npmjs.com/package/react-dev-utils) contains webpack utilities developed for [Create React App](https://www.npmjs.com/package/create-react-app).
 Despite its name, they can find use beyond React.
 If you want only webpack message formatting, consider [webpack-format-messages](https://www.npmjs.com/package/webpack-format-messages).
 - [webpack-notifier](https://www.npmjs.com/package/webpack-notifier) uses system notifications to let you know of webpack status.
 - [sounds-webpack-plugin](https://www.npmjs.com/package/sounds-webpack-plugin) rings the system bell on failure instead of letting webpack fail silently.